Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 ### Target Order

-`TargetOrder` encapsulate order ID, order total and purchased product IDs.
-You can instantiate `TargetOrder` class to create order parameters.
+The `TargetOrder` class encapsulates the order ID, the order total and the purchased product IDs, and you can instantiate this class to create order parameters.
 For more information on Target Order parameters, see [here](https://docs.adobe.com/content/help/en/target/using/implement-target/client-side/mbox-implement/orderconfirm-create.html)

 {% tabs %}
 {% tab title="Android" %}